Slesa/launchy/trunk/Launchy_QT/readme.txt

 .
 Need to write kde plugin
 .
 Need to write installer
 .
 Need to set default search engine in weby
+.
+Need to set directories

+To be done for 2.1 Windows:
+.
+Rescue shortcut

 2.0+:
 .
 Add memory for runny/launchy (rebuild/exit/etc..)